 Like many local authorities, we work with national and local organisations to deliver some of our services.
 Partnerships also help us tackle our priorities of inequality, homelessness and the climate emergency.

-We form partnerships when doing so will help us achieve our goals, save money, or reduce risk.
+We form partnerships to help us achieve our goals, save money, or reduce risk.

 We ensure any partnership we enter has effective governance and clear accountability.
 It must have sufficient resources to deliver our objectives and be open and accessible.